 Although appointed by the parties, experts are expected to perform an independent assessment of the case, with their ultimate duty being to the arbitral tribunal.
 The more objective and independent the expert appears, the more credible he or she is and the more weight the arbitral tribunal will give to the expert’s evidence.

 Article 5.2.c of the IBA Rules requires the expert to include in the report a statement of his or her independence from the parties, their legal advisers and the arbitral tribunal.
-The main purpose of this provision is not to exclude experts with any connection to the participants or the subject-matter of the case, but rather to emphasise the duty of the party-appointed expert to evaluate the case in an independent and neutral manner.
-In particular, a person would disqualify as party-appointed expert if he or she has a financial interest in the outcome of the case, or otherwise has relationships preventing him or her from providing his or her honest and frank opinion.
+The main purpose of this provision is not to exclude experts with any connection to the participants or the subject-matter of the case but rather to emphasise the duty of the party-appointed expert to evaluate the case in an independent and neutral manner.
+In particular, a person will not qualify as party-appointed expert if he or she has a financial interest in the outcome of the case, or otherwise has relationships preventing him or her from providing an honest and frank opinion.
 Accordingly, Article 5.2.a of the IBA Rules contains a duty of the expert to disclose any existing or past relationship with any of the parties, their legal advisers or the arbitral tribunal.

-Counsel as well as the expert should therefore seek to ensure that he or she does not come across as biased.
-Experts are generally regarded as convincing if they can refrain from acting as an advocate for the party that retains them and show a willingness to concede points where appropriate to do so.
+Both counsel and the expert should seek, therefore, to ensure that the expert does not come across as biased.
+Experts are generally regarded as convincing if they can refrain from acting as advocates for the parties that retain them and show a willingness to concede points where appropriate to do so.

-If a party deems that the expert appointed by the other party lacks the required independence or impartiality, the question arises whether such expert may be formally challenged, or whether the expert’s independence and impartiality is primarily a matter to be considered by the tribunal in its assessment of evidence.
+If a party deems that the expert appointed by the other party lacks the required independence or impartiality, the question arises whether the expert may be formally challenged, or whether the expert’s independence and impartiality is primarily a matter to be considered by the tribunal in its assessment of evidence.
 The issue generally appears to boil down to a matter of assessment of evidence by the arbitral tribunal.
 This solution is also supported by the fact that Article 5 of the IBA Rules – in contrast to Article 6, dealing with tribunal-appointed experts, – does not provide for the removal of a party-appointed expert.
 This differentiation seems justified, given that a party-appointed expert can be challenged by the counterparty’s expert, whereas there is no such counterpart in the case of a tribunal-appointed expert.
 Accordingly, excluding a party-appointed expert will only be considered in highly exceptional circumstances.

 Instructions to the party-appointed expert